 Short and simple, plant propagation means taking a stem or a leaf from a plant and growing it into a new plant.

-Plant propagation can be done in water, in soil or through the process of air layering.
+Plant propagation can be done in three ways.
+In water, in soil or through the process of air layering.

-Water propagation is the easiest and seeing the roots grow gives you a stunning view of nature doing its work.
+Water propagation is the easiest way to propagate your plants, and seeing the roots grow gives you a stunning view of nature doing its work.